snotskie/ttrpg/site/src/playing.md

 ### Group Checks and Contests

 Sometimes characters want to complete actions together as a group.

-One way is to provide Help to one character leading the action.
-Another is for each character to attempt the action, using the median of their rolls.
+One way is to provide Help to one roll that leads the group's action.
+Some members of the group may decide not to roll and instead wait for the group leader to roll, then provide Help to the leader by spending Blessings to increase the result of the roll.

-If multiple characters are Attackers together in a Contest, then they each perform their respective rolls and the median of their results is used to determine the group’s shared result.

-If multiple characters are Defenders together in a Contest, or are performing a coordinated Check, then they each perform their respective rolls, and if at least half would succeed the Check or win the Contest, then the group as a whole succeeds or wins.
+Another way is for each character to attempt the action, using the median of their rolls.
+If multiple characters are Attackers together in a Contest, Defenders together in a Contest, or are performing a coordinated Check, then they may each perform their respective rolls and use the median of their results as the group's shared result.
+If the group roll had an even number of individual rolls, then the higher of the two median rolls is used.

+These two approaches may even be combined, with some members rolling and taking their median, and the other members providing Help on top of that median.
+However, a group member cannot both roll and Help for the same action.

 In general, once characters become a group as part of a Check or Contest, they remain a group until the end of the Check or Contest and are treated as a single character for the sake of the rules, sharing benefits and risks.